Computer Purchase Policy

 Requests for a computer loan must be made within the loan period the computer was purchased.
 We may not be able to process a loan request retroactively if your loan request occurs outside the loan period of the purchase.

-For continuing Twin Cities Year 1 students, documentation must be submitted by June 1, 2018 for loans provided during the 2017-18 academic year.
-Years 2 and 3 students must apply by July 27, 2018.
+For Year 1 students, documentation must be submitted by June 1, 2019 for loans provided during the 2018-19 academic year.
+Years 2 and 3 students must apply by July 26, 2019.
 Graduating Year 4 students must apply by November 1, prior to graduation.

 Transportation costs are built into the standard budget, which factors in maintenance, parking, and insurance expenses for medical students.